 One concern raised was that the abolition of the provocation defence is an affront to women who have been subjected to years of abuse at the hands of their partners.
 The glib reply of the parliamentary committee to this concern is shocking in its level of both expressed ignorance and injustice: “It would be more appropriate for them to rely on self-defence, which could result in an acquittal rather than a manslaughter conviction.”

 Self defence?
-No. They really ought to have spoken to a few lawyers or judges in this process.
+No. They really ought to have spoken to a few lawyers or judges in this process, the details of which is available on this web link.
 The actions of a battered spouse who lashes out do not meet the legal criteria of self defence by virtue of the fact that the spouse is a battered one.
 No woman in a New Zealand court has been found not guilty by virtue of self defence on account of being a battered wife.
-It is also highly dubious as far as justice is concerned to assume that a woman who kills her husband and who is a battered spouse should be acquitted rather than receive a lesser conviction.
+According to Phoenix divorce attorneys, it is also highly dubious as far as justice is concerned to assume that a woman who kills her husband and who is a battered spouse should be acquitted rather than receive a lesser conviction.

 Not only would such a course of action not “be more appropriate,” but 1) It is very unlikely to ever succeed at all, and 2) it is highly questionable on ethical grounds.